 Get the best discount when you purchase your aligner package up-front, including:

 - A full refund if you're not a good candidate

 Packages start at $999 for single-arch treatment.
 Click below to check for current discounts!

 So, now you know about some of the other options out there, let's get back to our Invisalign vs Smile Direct Club comparison.

 Invisalign Full can cost anywhere between $3,500 and $8,500—depending on what your dentist decides—as much as, or more than traditional metal braces.

 SmileDirectClub is more affordable than Invisalign Full, and both regular and nighttime options cost the same.
-With SmileDirectClub, you can either pay a lump sum of $1,895, or you opt for their payment plan which consists of a $250 deposit and $85 per month for 24 months, ($2,290 total).
-And remember, for a limited time, you can save an extra $150 with promo code 150NEWSMILE.
-Click here to get started.
+With SmileDirectClub, you can either pay a lump sum of $1,950, or you opt for their payment plan which consists of a $250 deposit and $88 per month for 24 months, ($2,386 total).

 Have a look at this table for a summary and comparison of SDC and Invisalign costs:

 Standard or Nighttime plan (as many aligners as needed to successfully complete treatment)

 Fixed cost of $1,950/monthly payments of $88 with $250 down payment